Brushing your teeth with abrasive toothpaste helps remove bacteria, plaque and stains.

 Enamel is the natural protective top layer of your teeth.
 Once the enamel has deteriorated, it exposes the tooth to decay faster, resulting in more damage to the tooth. - Effect on Gums

-The abrasiveness of charcoal may wear away at your gums.
+Charcoal’s abrasiveness may wear away at your gums.
 An often overlooked aspect of oral health, a gum graft is required to repair extensively damaged gum areas. - Irritation of soft tissue in the mouth

 Since charcoal is an uncommon substance in the mouth, it may irritate the mouth’s soft ti, potentially resulting in or affecting ulcers, cuts, or abrasions in your mouth. - Charcoal toothpaste can harm your dental restorations

 As a result of its naturally dark colouring and abrasiveness, charcoal may affect teeth restorations from previous dental work.
-Restorative dental may include Dentures, Composite or Porcelain Veneers, Dental Crown, Bridges, Dental Implants and Fillings. - Professional clinicians have not extensively researched charcoal toothpaste.
+Restorative dentistry may include Dentures, Composite or Porcelain Veneers, Dental Crowns, Bridges, Dental Implants and Fillings. - Professional clinicians have not extensively researched charcoal toothpaste.

 There has been little extensive long-term research on Charcoal products.
-It is essential to understand the importance of scientific lab research.
+Understanding the importance of scientific lab research is essential.
 Since charcoal toothpaste has only undergone a few clinical studies, it’s safer to recommend clinically tested and long-established dental products rather than unknown products.